code-philia/WebTestPilot-extension/cli.md

 ### Test on your own sites
 To test on local: First, check the values in environment `.webtestpilot/.environment/local.json`, make sure it points to the right localhost in your machine i.e. http://localhost:5173.
 Then run the CLI.

+You might need to make changes to the steps and expectations to fit your website's navigation.

 ```bash
 gui-test /ctrip/manage-addresses --env local
 ```